oblac/jodd-site/content/email/99+faq.md

 It may happens that email receiving fails if you have different java-mail libraries on your classpath.
 For example, on Apache CXF there is `geronimo-javamail_1.4_spec-1.7.1.jar` and it conflicts with the *Jodd* *Email*.

+## Is embed attachment always supposed to be inline?

+Here is how we see it:

++ `inline` and `content-ID` can be set separately.
++ embedded images should be set using `Content-Disposition`.
+Of course, setting `content-ID` is required if you want to use them.
++ we could not find any reference of `inline` without a `content-ID`.

+The answer is Yes - embedded attachment sets both `content-ID` and `inline`.